 Investigators proposing for or receiving funding from a Public Health Service (PHS) agency (see PHS agencies) must complete training every four years, when OSU revises its COI policy, when investigators are new to OSU, and when investigators are found to be non-compliant with OSU policy or COI management.
 All other individuals complete the training once, unless otherwise requested by the RCOI Officer.

 OSU facilitates the completion of COI training through the CITI (pronounced "city") training module.
 CITI is also used by the IRB and IACUC for their respective training requirements.
 There are three modules that need to be completed for COI training.
 Modules consist of material to read and a quiz.
 To complete the training, 100% of the quiz questions must be answered correctly (quizzes may be re-taken).
 How to access the training modules depends on whether you have completed CITI modules in other areas (human subjects research, animal subjects research or responsible conduct of research).

 Returning Users to CITI:

 Contact the COI office with any questions about completing CITI training: COI@oregonstate.edu or 541-737-4692.

-Conflict of interest presentations and discussions can be given or led by the COI Administrator, the COI Officer and/or members of the COI Committeee.
-Topics for presentations or discussions include: A primer on conflicts of interest in research, How to satisfy OSU COI requirements, and What COI management means.
-If you would like a COI representative to give a presentation or facilitate a discussion, please contact Nicole Wolf, the COI Administrator, at Nicole.Wolf@oregonstate.edu, COI@oregonstate.edu, or 541-737-4692.
+Research Conflict of interest presentations and discussions can be given or led by the RCOI Administrator, the RCOI Officer and/or members of the RCOI Committeee.
+Topics for presentations or discussions include: A primer on conflicts of interest in research, How to satisfy OSU RCOI requirements, and What RCOI management means.
+If you would like a RCOI Program representative to give a presentation or facilitate a discussion, please contact Nicole Wolf, the RCOI Administrator, at Nicole.Wolf@oregonstate.edu, COI@oregonstate.edu, or 541-737-4692.